spatialillusions/nvg/README.md

 ## Limitations

  - The library uses a sphere aproximation of the earth when it calculates some geometries as GeoJSON and this gives an error up to 0.5%, or 5m in 1km distances.

+ - The library does convert some NVG elements to shapes for GeoJSON output, converting circles to polygons is one example, but does not draw other tactical graphics.
+The library can however be used together with milsymbol or mil-sym-js to draw tactical symbology to a webmap.

 ## License and Contact
 The library is developed by Måns Beckman, www.spatialillusions.com, and is provided under a MIT License.